Adelaide Herrmann: Solo career

-Her favorite illusion was “The Phantom Bride,” which had themes of loss and marriage.
-Through “hypnotism,” she made a bride's body, draped in white, rise on a brightly lit stage.
+Her favourite illusion was "The Phantom Bride," which had themes of loss and marriage.
+Through "hypnotism," she made a bride's body, draped in white, rise on a brightly lit stage.
 She passed a hoop over her hovering form, showing there were no wires, then pulled away the white silk — the bride was gone.
-In “The Witch” illusion, she stumbled onto the stage dressed as an old woman, trying to reach a fire burning in the darkness.
+In "The Witch" illusion, she stumbled onto the stage dressed as an old woman, trying to reach a fire burning in the darkness.
 When she finally arrived at the pyre, she dove into the flames.
-Unlike her older “Cremation” act, where she returned as a taunting ghost, she now emerged reborn and youthful.
+Unlike her older "Cremation" act, where she returned as a taunting ghost, she now emerged reborn and youthful.

-Her “Noah’s Ark” was her greatest vaudevillian hit.
-At first an ark was shown empty, then buckets of water symbolizing the flood were poured down its chimney.
+Her "Noah’s Ark" was her greatest vaudevillian hit.
+At first, an ark was shown empty, then buckets of water symbolizing the flood were poured down its chimney.
 Soon two cats, one black and one white, climbed from the chimney, while a gangplank emerged over which prowled a parade of dogs in costumes of birds, leopards, lions, tigers, zebras, and elephants.
 A flock of white doves flew from the windows, and the biblical boat opened to reveal a lounging woman dressed in white.

-Herrmann continued performing into her 70s until 1926, when a deadly warehouse fire at a theatrical warehouse on West 46th Street in Manhattan destroyed her props and killed most of the animals used in the "Noah's Ark" illusion.
-She rebounded briefly with a pared-down show called “Magic, Grace and Music,” highlighting the three elements at which she'd excelled in her career.
+Herrmann continued performing into her 70s until 1926, when a warehouse fire at a theatrical warehouse on West 46th Street in Manhattan destroyed her props and killed most of the animals used in the "Noah's Ark" illusion.
+She rebounded briefly with a pared-down show called "Magic, Grace and Music," highlighting the three elements at which she'd excelled in her career.
 The National Vaudeville Artists’ Year Book from 1928 shows Herrmann in her final performing year.